 ASL has established concentration limits within the investment policy for an effective management of the Credit Risk related to the investments.
-The Investment Committee in collaboration with AAMEL is responsible for compliance with the investment policy.
+The Investment Committee is responsible for compliance with the investment policy

 C.3.6.
 PROCESS FOR MONITORING THE EFFECTIVENESS' OF CREDIT RISK MITIGATION TECHNIQUES